Cost-Based Approach to Complexity: A Common Denominator?: Some approaches to complexity

-\textbf{Network Complexity:} With the impressive development of the area of Network Science(e.g.~\cite{ALBERT}), aimed at studying complex networks, the concept of complexity has been associated to the structure of networks used to represent a given entity or phenomenon.
+\textbf{Network Complexity:} With the impressive development of the area of Network Science(e.g.~\cite{ALBERT}), aimed at studying complex networks, the concept of complexity has also become associated to the structure of networks used to represent a given entity or phenomenon.
 One of the reasons for the importance of networks science is the capacity of a graph or network to represent virtually any discrete system.
-For instance, networks can be used to represent not only entities (e.g. airport routes, communication networks, scientific publications, links between web pages, etc.~\cite{costa2011}), but also procedures in terms of semantic networks (e.g. \cite{Ferreira2001}).
-The complexity of a network is related to the degree in which its topology departs from that of uniformly random networks (e.g. \cite{Costa2018}).
+For instance, networks can be used to model not only entities (e.g. airport routes, communication networks, scientific publications, links between web pages, etc.~\cite{costa2011}), but also procedures, e.g.~in terms of semantic networks (e.g.~\cite{Ferreira2001}) as well as several types of dynamics.
+The complexity of a network is related to how much its topology departs from that of regular or uniformly random networks (e.g.~\cite{Costa2018}).
 Generally speaking, a complex network tends to exhibit a non-trivial topology of interconnections.
-Such heterogeneities have to do not only with the node degree distribution, but also with many other topological features of the studied networks~\cite{Costa2018}.
-An interesting and often not realized issue is that most of interactions in the physical world take place through fields which, by decaying asymptotically, extend up to the end of the universe, ultimately implying that all objects influence one another (see also Bell's theorem~\cite{bell1964einstein}).
+Such heterogeneities have to do not only with the node degree distribution, but also with many other topological features of the studied networks.~\cite{Costa2018}

-\textbf{Interpretation and Descriptive Complexity:} L\"oofgren~\cite{lofgren1973formalization}~\cite{lofgren1977complexity} describes an interesting approach to complexity involving the mapping from the system of interest into its respective description through learning, while the inverse mapping is understood as interpretation~\cite{Edmonds1995}.
-This concept is combined with computational and description complexity, and a basic language is adopted to model the proposed framework.
+\textbf{Interpretation and Descriptive Complexity:} Löofgren~\cite{lofgren1973formalization}~\cite{lofgren1977complexity} describes an interesting approach to complexity involving the mapping from the system of interest into its respective description through learning, while the inverse mapping is often understood as interpretation.~\cite{Edmonds1995} This concept is combined with computational and description complexity, and a basic language is adopted to model the proposed framework.
 An alternative language-based approach to complexity has also been proposed in~\cite{Edmonds1995}.

+\textbf{Combinatorial Systems:} These are systems composed of components that can be redistributed to form new instances, or expressions, of that system following a set of rules, or \emph{grammar}, that determine which arrangements of components are allowed.~\cite{changizi2001} Common examples of combinatorial system are the human language, where a combination of a given number of words on a given order form a sentence; biochemistry,~\cite{dumartin2020} where different chemical components are combined to form new pharmacological compounds; or even institutions, like universities, which are formed by a combination of different departments.
+Given a number of possible expressions $E$ of a system, a number of different component types $C$ and an average expressions length $L$, these three characteristic parameters of a combinatorial system are usually related by the following relationship: